Jon-Does-Stats/project-regression/README.md

 ## Primary project objective
 - Investigate the primary factors influencing used vehicle prices via multiple linear regression analysis.
-Optimal transformations of dependent and indepenant variables and stepwise variable selection are also explored.
+Partial regression plots, optimal transformations of dependent and indepenant variables, and stepwise variable selection are also explored.

 ## Primary language